A literal string may refer to any of the following:

 1. Alternatively referred to as literal(s), a literal string is several characters enclosed in double or single quotes, depending on the programming language or command line.
 A program does not interpret characters in a literal string until it encounters the next double or single quote.

 For example, in Perl using the command below, it would print "Hello World!
 Here is a $1."

 print 'Hello World!
 Here is a $1';

 However, surrounding the string with double quotes instead of single quotes causes Perl to try interpreting the $1 as a variable.
 Escaping the dollar sign results in Perl treating the dollar sign as a literal character, as shown below.

 print "Hello World!
 Here is a \$1";

 The same is true if you want to add a variable to a string.
-In the example below, the variable $name is assigned "Nathan" and the first print using a single quote is treated as a literal string, which means it would print "Hello $name".
+In the following example, the variable $name is assigned "Nathan", and the first print using a single quote is treated as a literal string, which means it prints "Hello $name".
 However, the second print with double quotes is an interpreted string and would print "Hello Nathan".

 use strict; my $name = "Nathan"; print 'Hello $name'; print "Hello $name";

-Tip: With both literal and interpreted strings, if you need to put a quote in the string, it needs to be escaped if it is the same quote used to start the string.
+For literal and interpreted strings, if you need to insert a quote, it must be escaped if it's the same quote used to start the string.

 2. When connected to an FTP session, the literal command sends a literal string to the connected computer and expects a one-line response.